 S&P/TSX composite down in late-morning trading, U.S. stock markets mixed

-TORONTO — Canada’s main stock index was down in late-morning trading, as losses in the base metal stocks weighed on the Toronto market, while U.S. stock markets were mixed.
+TORONTO — Canada’s main stock index was down in late-morning trading as losses in base metal, utility and energy stocks helped lead the way lower, while U.S. stock markets were mixed.

-The January crude oil contract was up 71 cents at US$70.09 per barrel and the January natural gas contract was down four cents at US$2.53 per mmBTU.
+The January crude contract was down 27 cents at US$70.96 per barrel and the January natural gas contract was down 27 cents at US$2.31 per mmBTU.

 Companies in this story: (TSX:GSPTSE, TSX:CADUSD)